spraakbanken/mink-backend/docs/developers-guide.md

 - `registry/`: Stores the resource registry.
 - `tmp/`: Temporary storage for files downloaded by users.
 - `pubkey.pem`: Public key used for verifying JWT tokens.
-- `queue`: Maintains the job queue.
+- `queue`: On-disk storage for the job queue.

 ### Resource ID